Dharmesh-Padhra/Hospital-Management-System-using-Python/README.md

 # Hospital Management System

 A CLI-based Hospital Management System built using Python in Jupyter Notebook.
-The system allows patients to create accounts, log in, and retrieve their latest prescriptions.
-Admins can add doctor accounts, and doctors can create prescriptions for patients.
+The system allows patients to create accounts, log in, and retrieve their prescriptions.
+Admins can add medicines and doctor accounts in the hospital, and doctors can create prescriptions for patients.
 All data, including account credentials and medicine details, is stored in text files.

 ## Features